 The benefit of SharePoint Variations is that each translated content is independent and can be uniquely translated for the target desired languages.
 It also allows you to target content to suit different cultures, different markets, and different geographic regions.
 For example, you could change the address of an office in each variation of the content.
 Variations work well for more formal content, such as human resources sites, company news, and executive messages.

-SharePoint Variations does requires co-ordination, planning and management to perform the work required to translate content.
-First, you will need to write the content and then manually translated into each language, which can be time consuming.
+SharePoint Variations does require co-ordination, planning, and management to perform the work required to translate content.
+First, you will need to write the content and then manually translated into each language, which can be time-consuming.
 It can be difficult to deliver each version of content at the right time, especially when you have a high number of languages, and project management of this process can be complex.

 To learn more about SharePoint Variations, please visit this site.

 Want the benefit of both the SharePoint MIU and SharePoint Variations without the hassle of manual translation?
-Powell 365 works seamlessly with both these features and provides automatic translation of content using Bing Translate and soon Cognitive Services.
-Powell 365 helps simplify the setup of Variations, Management of Content, the automatic translation and the ability to switch variation context.
+Powell Intranet works seamlessly with both these features and provides automatic translation of content using Bing Translate and soon Cognitive Services.
+Powell Intranet helps simplify the setup of Variations, Management of Content, the automatic translation, and the ability to switch variation context.

 Switch Variation Context

-Once users log on a Powell 365 their native language settings configured on their browser will automatically redirect users to their preferred Language variation.
-Once on the site, users can switch back and forth to different language sites or other location sites exposed through varations.
+Once users log on to a Powell Intranet their native language settings configured on their browser will automatically redirect users to their preferred Language variation.
+Once on the site, users can switch back and forth to different language sites or other location sites exposed through variations.

-Powell 365 strives to leverage the best of Office365 and SharePoint Online to give the most value and end user experience.
-Using both MUI and Variations, Powell 365 adds management and translation features that further enhance the fundamental multi-language features of SharePoint Online.
-Any intranet can take advantage of the Powell 365 features!
+Powell Intranet strives to leverage the best of Office365 and SharePoint Online to give the most value and end-user experience.
+Using both MUI and Variations, Powell Intranet adds management and translation features that further enhance the fundamental multi-language features of SharePoint Online.
+Any intranet can take advantage of the Powell Intranet features!
 Contact us today to learn more.